SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ### demonstrativity

-»⟮Demonstrativity⟯« is ⟮＿a top-level grammatical feature class＿⟯ encoding ⟮＿spatial/discourse deixis＿ sememes⟯ »⟮A demonstrative⟯« is ⟮＿a linguistic item＿⟯ encoding ⟮＿demonstrativity＿⟯.
+»⟮Demonstrativity⟯« is ⟮＿a top-level sm grammatical feature class＿⟯ encoding ⟮＿spatial/discourse deixis＿ sememes⟯ »⟮A demonstrative⟯« is ⟮＿a linguistic item＿⟯ encoding ⟮＿demonstrativity＿⟯.
 ⟮＿Demonstratives＿⟯ are ⟮most frequently⟯ ⟮＿determiners＿⟯, ⟮＿pronouns＿⟯ or ⟮＿morphemes＿⟯.